Harsh5225/Sweet-Shop-Management-System/README.md

 ### AI Tools Used
 -   **Antigravity (Agentic Coding Assistant)**: Used for code generation, refactoring, and documentation.
--   **GitHub Copilot/Others**: (If applicable, mention usage here, otherwise focus on the agent usage).

 ### How I Used Them